Thermal conditions - Ingressi

 Thermal conditions - Työntekijälle

-Make sure that your employer’s occupational health care provider has evaluated your need for regular health examinations if you work in unusually low or high temperatures (below 10–12 °C or above 28 °C).
+Make sure that your employer’s occupational health care provider has evaluated your need for regular health examinations if you work in unusually low or high temperatures (below 10–12 °C or above 28 °C) for long periods of time.

 Thermal conditions - Työnantajalle